A conference on marine biodiversity in the Mediterranean

 © Laure Velez

-Until now, monitoring marine wildlife has primarily relied on techniques such as fishing, visual surveys conducted by divers or using underwater cameras, and acoustic methods.
-However, these techniques are invasive or even destructive and do not provide a complete picture, as many species go undetected because they are elusive, too small, or rare.
+Until now, monitoring marine wildlife has primarily relied on techniques such as fishing, visual surveys conducted by divers and using underwater cameras, and acoustic methods.
+However, these techniques are invasive or even destructive and are not comprehensive, as many species go undetected because they are elusive, too small, or rare.

 • Date: Thursday, June 8, 2023.